What Is a Landman? Inside the High-Stakes Profession of Oil and Gas Rights

 Discover what a Landman actually does in the oil and gas industry.
 From negotiating mineral rights to six-figure salaries, explore the real-life profession behind Taylor Sheridan's hit series "Landman".

 In the sprawling landscape of America's energy sector, few professionals wield as much influence over the industry's foundation as landmen.
-These unsung heroes of the oil and gas world serve as the critical bridge between mineral rights owners and energy companies, orchestrating deals that can reshape entire communities and fuel the nation's energy independence.
+According to industry experts and Christian Wallace, the co-creator of Paramount's "Landman" who worked as an oil roughneck himself, these unsung heroes serve as the critical bridge between mineral rights owners and energy companies, orchestrating deals that can reshape entire communities and fuel the nation's energy independence.

 Understanding Mineral Rights vs. Surface Rights: The Landman's Foundation